MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

    > [!NOTE]
    >
-   > - Sales app displays opportunities that are related to the contacts in the email.
+   > - the Sales app displays opportunities that are related to the contacts in the email.
    >
    > - The information displayed below the opportunities is displayed as customized by your administrator.
 More information: [Select key fields for the mini view](customize-forms-and-fields.md#select-key-fields-for-the-mini-view)